WPManageNinja/wpsocialninja-docs/guide/social-reviews/woocommerce-reviews-social-reviews-wp-social-ninja.md

 ## Reviews Notification Popup

 You can also set a pop-up notification of WooCommerce product reviews on your site.
-The pop-up review notification will show up on your font end site like this.&nbsp;
+The pop-up review notification will show up on your font end site like this.

 Go to your Notification pop-settings from WP Social Ninja Dashboard and select **Notification Popups** then select the **WooCommerce** platform from the **General** tab platform option.